 Our animals are more than just pets; they’re valid and beloved members of our family.
 We care about their needs as much as any other family member.
-I have four cats, and I’m fussy about their diet, grooming, toys, furniture, exercise, and their emotional health.
+I have four cats, and I’m fussy about their diet, grooming, toys, furniture, exercise, and emotional health.
 The biggest concern is their diet.
 Most of the pet food brands are loaded with disgusting and inferior meat sources and tons of chemicals.
 What we feed our pets, will affect their health.
 It’s not surprising then that more and more pets are getting cancer, auto-immune diseases, and arthritis.
 These prognoses do not necessarily mean doom for your pet.
 Many don’t know that there is holistic help for animals, and I found two books that lend support and offer practical solutions.

 You Can Heal Your Pet